 As one reader of the report put it: “I’d be happy just to function normally again, even if in some (ie reduced) pain”.
 And as a local customer recently said to us “If I only get 10% pain relief I’d be more than happy”.

-Furthermore, so that nobody is denied the opportunity, if $285 is beyond your immediate reach, then the belt may be purchased, interest free, at our regular price of $300 for just $75 down and three automatic payments of $75 each at 30 day intervals (Total $300).
+Furthermore, so that nobody is denied the opportunity, if $285 is beyond your immediate reach, then the belt may be purchased, interest free, at our regular price of $300 for just $75 down and three automatic payments of $75 a month for 3 months (Total $300).
 Your belt will be sent upon receipt of the first payment.
 And don’t forget, this includes postage anywhere in the world.

 Nothing could be fairer than that.

 Why stay in pain any longer?
 Order your belt today and it will be sent to you without delay.